bbauska/W3Cx-2of5/README.md

 To place CSS directly into an HTML document, we use the <style> tag.
- This tag can appear anywhere in an HTML document, however, the most common practice is to place it in the <head> section.
+ This tag can appear anywhere in an HTML document, however, the most common practice is to place it in the &lt;head&gt; section.
 Such as:

 ```
 1.  <!DOCTYPE html>